September 28, 2023Review Recipe

-- Heat olive oil in medium skillet over medium heat.
-Add chicken and cook until the chicken is no longer pink in the middle.
+- Heat olive oil in a medium skillet over medium heat.
+Add the chicken and cook until the chicken is no longer pink in the middle.

 - When the chicken is done, add two cloves of minced garlic to the skillet and cook another minute, until the garlic is fragrant.

-- Stir sauce, chicken, and basil into your pasta, making sure everything is evenly coated.
+- Stir the sauce, chicken, and basil into your pasta, making sure everything is evenly coated.

 - Pour half of your pasta mixture into the baking dish.
-Top with ½ cup parmesan and 1 cup mozzarella.
-Pour remaining pasta on top.
+Top with ½ cup of parmesan and 1 cup of mozzarella.
+Pour the remaining pasta on top.

-- Cover with aluminum foil and bake 20 minutes.
-Uncover, top with ½ cup parmesan and 1 cup mozzarella and bake, uncovered for 8 minutes.
+- Cover with aluminum foil and bake for 20 minutes.
+Uncover, top with ½ cup parmesan and 1 cup mozzarella, and bake, uncovered, for 8 minutes.